 History of Caracas

 Caracas was founded in 1567 as Santiago de Leon de Caracas.
 After the foundation city grows slowly until the 1940s.
-Since those days both Caracas and Venezuela started to grow rapidly.
+However, since those days both Caracas and Venezuela started to grow rapidly.
 The scenery in Caracas is quite impressive.
 City’s border lays down through the beautiful mountains (The Andes Mountains) and the ocean.

 How to Go to Caracas